nickmflorin/enumerated-literals/README.md

 ##### Type Guard

-The `EnumeratedLiterals` instance is equipped with a typeguard that returns whether or not the provided value is in the set of constant string literals defined on the `EnumeratedLiterals`
+The [`EnumeratedLiterals`][EnumeratedLiterals] instance is equipped with a typeguard that returns whether or not the provided value is in the set of constant string literals defined on the [`EnumeratedLiterals`][EnumeratedLiterals] instance:
-instance:

 ```ts
 function processFruit(fruit: Fruit) { ... }